 - Promote increased awareness among commune councillors and local communities about the impact of climate change phenomena and the relevance of a territorial approach to adaptation/resilience.

-- The performance-based climate resilience grant (PBCRG) mechanism has been developed and includes minimum conditions for access, performance criteria and an indicative investment list to inform the process of integrating adaptation into local planning and budgeting.
+- Since the memorandum of understanding was signed in 2015, the performance-based climate resilience grant (PBCRG) mechanism has been developed.
+It includes minimum conditions for access, performance criteria and an indicative investment menu to inform the process of integrating adaptation into local planning and planning.

-- The LoCAL-Niger Technical Committee has been set up under the authority of the Ministry of the Environment and Sustainable Development (MEDD), the Ministry of the Interior, Public Safety and Decentralization and Customary and Religious Affairs (MISPDAC) and the National Environmental Council for Sustainable Development (CNEDD).
+- The LoCAL-Niger Technical Committee has been set up under the authority of the Ministry of the Environment, Urban Sanitation and Sustainable Development; the Ministry of the Interior, Public Safety and Decentralization and Customary and Religious Affairs; and the National Environmental Council for Sustainable Development.
 The committee coordinates and monitors implementation of the LoCAL pilot phase.

 Adaptation measures and investments:

 - Over the three-year pilot phase, LoCAL-Niger financed 41 adaptation investments, directly benefiting more than 42,000 people in the two communes.

 - In Sokorbé, 95 hectares of degraded land was rehabilitated using semi-circular bunds to combat erosion, and 38,533 trees were planted.
 These interventions allowed for greater soil infiltration, thus better supporting plants’ water needs.
 Six wells were rehabilitated, which increased water storage capacity, protected the wells from climate variation and helped village women draw water.
 An organizational mechanism and management committee for the rehabilitated wells has been established in each village.